popolo-project/popolo-spec/specs/person.md

 1. gender

+    >To measure the gender diversity of a group.

+1. personal pronouns

-    >To determine personal pronouns, e.g. "John Doe will be at <u>his</u> constituency office next week."
+    >To construct sentences containing personal pronouns, e.g. "John Doe will be at <u>their</u> constituency office next week."

 1. date of birth